paulrobello/parllama/README.md

 * PARLLAMA_THEME_NAME - Used to set --theme-name
 * PARLLAMA_THEME_MODE - Used to set --theme-mode
 * OLLAMA_URL - Used to set --ollama-url
+* PARLLAMA_AUTO_NAME_SESSION - Set to 0 or 1 to disable / enable session auto naming using LLM

 ## Running PAR_LLAMA